|Read more: TVFanatic|

 Brock Samson

 #21 originally has the adversarial relationship with Brock Samson that any henchman would against a bodyguard.
 Like other henchmen, #21 puts Brock and his skills on a pedestal.
 Unlike other henchman, #21 takes the first chance he's given to engage Brock in a one-on-one battle with what he thinks is a working lightsaber.
-Since it isn't, Brock makes short work of him.
+Since it isn't, Brock beats him nearly to death.

 After his additional training he and Brock seem to have formed a grudging mutual respect.

 - He runs the Atomic Comic Collection Connection from his mom's house when he's not henching.

 - His stash of "toys" ranges from rare items like the rare Hugo: Man of a Thousand Faces to currently marketed collectables like a replica Lord of the Rings sword and even actual toys like Hulk Hands and Magic: The Gathering cards.

 - He played keytar at The Monarch's wedding.

 - His training with the Wolf Pack was so efficient that he can now hold his own against Brock Samson.